 Kal Raustiala holds the Promise Institute Chair in Comparative and International Law at UCLA School of Law and is a Professor at the UCLA International Institute, where he teaches in the undergraduate program on Global Studies.
 He has served as the Director of the UCLA Burkle Center for International Relations since 2007.

-Sponsor(s): Center for European and Russian Studies, UCLA Russian Flagship Center, Department of Slavic, East European & Eurasian Languages & Cultures, Political Science
+Sponsor(s): Center for European and Russian Studies, UCLA Russian Flagship Program, Department of Slavic, East European & Eurasian Languages & Cultures, Political Science

 Please upgrade to a browser that supports HTML5 audio or install Flash.

 * This might take a few seconds to load.